 Early diagnosis of septic arthritis is important.
-This is to prevent long-term (permanent) damage to the joint.
-Your child?s healthcare provider will take your child?s health history and give him or her a physical exam.
+It can prevent long-term (permanent) damage to the joint.
+Your child’s healthcare provider will ask about your child’s health history and give your child a physical exam.
 Tests may also be done, such as:

 Removal of joint fluid.
-This is done to check for white blood cells and bacteria.
+This is done to check for white blood cells and bacteria in the fluid.

 Blood tests.
 These are done to look for bacteria.